one-ware/one-ware.com/docs/one-ai/01-getting-started/01-getting-started.md

 ## 2. Setup
 To use ONE AI you need to install OneWare Studio with the OneAI Extension and create an account for the OneWare Cloud.
 We have a dedicated [guide](/docs/one-ai/getting-started/installation) that walks you through the setup step by step.
 New users receive a welcome bonus of 25.000 credits worth 500 € for free.
 All you need to do is to create an account and enter your address to complete the registration process.
 You won't be charged any fees.

+**Alternative: Local AI Training**
+For organizations that require data to remain on-premises, we offer Docker containers for local AI training.
+This ensures your sensitive data never leaves your company infrastructure while still benefiting from ONE AI's capabilities.
+To request access to our local training solution, please [contact our sales team](mailto:sales@one-ware.com?subject=Docker%20Container%20Request%20for%20Local%20AI%20Training).

 ## 3. Create a new AI project
 The first step to creating your own AI model is to create a new project in OneWare Studio.
 To do so you need to click on ``AI`` in the menu bar and select ``Open AI Generator``.